drobilc/MatchMaker/love_maker_2000/README.md

 ## TODO
 * detect ring color
 * make ring detection work
+* fix detection of blue cylinder from the wrong side
 * add approaching point calculation for rings
 * fix approaching points for cylinders so they are not too close to the wall
 * fine tune exploration points algorithm once all components work